ivan-movchan/freq/README.md

 ### Contributing

-Want to make the project it better?
+Want to make the project better?

 * Feel free to fork the repository, improve the program and make a pull request to accept your code to the project.
 Read the source code